-As Global Vice President of Marketing, Daniel Baresic is responsible for leading Keypath’s North American marketing team.
+As Global Vice President of Marketing, Daniel Baresic is responsible for leading Keypath’s entire marketing team.
 His team develops and implements digital and direct response initiatives to drive student inquiry generation.

 Daniel’s expertise in marketing strategy development, functional prioritization, marketing leadership development, business development activities, budget development, internal process development, academic partner support, international support, and cross-functional leadership all drive Keypath’s marketing initiatives.